-- levels of PCE at the site boundary as recorded in the Air Dispersion Modeling Summary Sheets continued to increase after 1998 as SRS continued to add more SVEU and air strippers.
-The - biggest modeled increases occurred when emissions from the Western DUS and SGCP SVEU were added in 2002 and 2004 (SCDHEC 2002b, 2004b).
-The maximum concentration of - 2889.14 μg/m3 recorded in the Air Dispersion Modeling Summary Sheets between 2004 and 2010 reflects the cumulative impact of all the SVEU and air strippers on site, and apparently also - 1774 reflects the conservative assumption that all of these units would impact the same point along the site boundary, which is unlikely. - 1776 The modeling for the SGCP SVEU, which was completed in 2004, also included several other conservative assumptions.
-It assumed the emissions from up to 10 units were coming from the - worst possible location only 600 feet from the site boundary and estimated the concentration of PCE from the SGCP SVEU to be $1400 \,\mu\text{g/m}^3$ (SCDHEC 2004b; J. Glass, SCDHEC, personal - 1780 communication, May 25, 2012; Hunter 2004a).
-Later, the ATG modeled the potential impact of the SGCP SVEU based on the actual worst location and estimated the concentration of PCE at - the site boundary from SGCP SVEU to be $780 \,\mu\text{g/m}^3$ (Hunter 2004b).
-This revised modeling also assumed the lowest stack height and the maximum permitted emission limits. - The SGCP SVEU's modeling used an emission rate of 34.2 pounds of PCE per hour or 150 tons per year (SCDHEC 2004b; Hunter 2004a).
-ATSDR is unaware of any modeling completed by - SRS based on the actual emissions after 2003, but two sources of information on the actual emissions between 2004 and 2010 exist. - 1.
-SRS Annual Environmental Reports.
+The modeling for the SGCP SVEU, which was completed in 2004, also included several other conservative assumptions.
+It assumed the emissions from up to 10 units were coming from the worst possible location only 600 feet from the site boundary and estimated the concentration of PCE from the SGCP SVEU to be 1400 $\mu$ g/m (SCDHEC 2004b; J. Glass, SCDHEC, personal communication, May 25, 2012; Hunter 2004a).
+Later, the ATG modeled the potential impact of the SGCP SVEU based on the actual worst location and estimated the concentration of PCE at the site boundary from SGCP SVEU to be 780 $\mu$ g/m (Hunter 2004b).
+This revised modeling also assumed the lowest stack height and the maximum permitted emission limits.

+The SGCP's modeling used an emission rate of 34.2 pounds of PCE per hour or 150 tons per year (SCDHEC 2004b; Hunter 2004a).
+ATSDR is unaware of any modeling completed by SRS based on the actual emissions after 2003, but two sources of information on the actual emissions between 2004 and 2010 exist.

+- 1. SRS Annual Environmental Reports.
 The annual reports contain the estimated amounts of Standard No. 8 pollutants emitted in tons per year.
 Figure 16 shows the tons per year data for PCE and trichloroethylene (discussed in the next section). - 2.
 Detailed Emission Inventory Reports.
 The tons per year data in the annual reports do not break down the emissions by unit, but the detailed reports from SCDHEC's Emissions Inventory Section do.
-ATSDR reviewed Detailed Emission Inventory Reports for 2005, 2008, and 2010 (the only years between 2004 and 2010 that SRS was required to submit emission inventory reports to the state) (L. Barnes, SCDHEC, personal communication, June 20, 2012). - As shown in Figure 16, the maximum amount of PCE emitted in one year between 2004 and 2010 was 54.3 tons in 2007 (WSRC 2005-2008; SRNS 2009, 2010, 2011a).
-The Detailed - 1800 Emission Inventory Reports state that the maximum amount coming from any one of the SGCP SVEU was 1.88 tons per year and the most emitted from all of the SGCP SVEU was 2.83 tons - per year (SCDHEC 2005c, 2008b, 2010d).
-These values are considerably below the modeled parameter of 150 tons per year.
+ATSDR reviewed Detailed Emission Inventory Reports for 2005, 2008, and 2010 (the only years between 2004 and 2010 that SRS was required to submit emission inventory reports to the state) (L. Barnes, SCDHEC, personal communication, June 20, 2012).

+As shown in Figure 16, the maximum amount of PCE emitted in one year between 2004 and 2010 was 102 tons in 2006 (WSRC 2005-2008; SRNS 2009, 2010, 2011a).
+The Detailed Emission Inventory Reports state that the maximum amount coming from any one of the SGCP SVEU was 1.88 tons per year and the most emitted from all of the SGCP SVEU was 2.83 tons per year (SCDHEC 2005c, 2008b, 2010d).
+These values are considerably below the modeled parameter of 150 tons per year for all SGCP units.